mwGHburger/react-dnd-simple-task-manager/README.md

 ## Motivation

 I created this little project for myself to build upon my knowledge of React to create something a little more complex.
-It is purely made for educational purposes; helping me to consolidate my knowledge of React concepts, understand its component-based architecture and understand how to use third-party React dependencies.
+It is purely made for educational purposes, helping me to consolidate my knowledge of React concepts, understand its component-based architecture and how to use third-party React dependencies.

 ## Installation